 How do I delete a custom domain in Konnect?

-In Konnect, go to Gateway Manager, choose a Control Plane, click Custom Domains, and use the action menu to delete the domain.
+In Konnect, go to API Gateway, choose a Control Plane, click Custom Domains, and use the action menu to delete the domain.

 How does network peering work with Dedicated Cloud Gateway nodes?